A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: The numerical method and analysis

 \subsection{Numerical conservation properties}

-We will show that our semi-discrete scheme \eqref{eq:skew_symm_upwind_SBP_SAT} is conservative.
-Conservative properties of the scheme will be important in proving the convergence of the numerical method for nonlinear problems with weak solutions \cite{Lax-Wendroff-1960,godunov1959}.
-In particular, we will show that \eqref{eq:skew_symm_upwind_SBP_SAT} satisfies the discrete equivalence of~\eqref{eq:conservation_flux}--\eqref{eq:conservation_skew-symmetric} and preserves some other important invariants present in the continuous model.
-We will conclude by giving the 1D model examples, the Burger's equation and the nonlinear shallow water equations.
+We will show that our semi-discrete scheme \eqref{eq:skew_symm_upwind_SBP_SAT-multi-block} is conservative.
+Conservative properties of the scheme will be important in ensuring the convergence of the numerical method for nonlinear problems with weak solutions \cite{Lax-Wendroff-1960,godunov1959}.
+In particular, we will show that \eqref{eq:skew_symm_upwind_SBP_SAT-multi-block} satisfies the discrete equivalence of \eqref{eq:conservation_flux}.
+Here we will focus on global conservation properties of the scheme.
+However, DG-type element local conservation properties can also be shown.
+First, we state the following Lemma. \begin{lemma} Consider the multi-element semi-discrete approximation of the skew symmetric form